AnSieger/Meetup_Git/protocol/meeting-03.md

 ### Andre

+* Checking topics from last protocol
     * Preparation of 3 topics for the lean coffee
-* Books "Dein Wille geschehe"
+    * Books "Dein Wille geschehe" and "Pitch Anything"

 ### Ralf